samarjeet/samar.github.io/_posts/2019-10-10-thermodynamics.md

 - Spontaneous : For these processes, `dQ < T dS`
 - Adiabatic : `dQ = 0`.
 No heat flowing into or out of the system.

 Let us look at quasi-static process in further details.
-First consider the case where `dW=0`.
+First consider the case `dW=0`.
 Keeping N and V fixed,

 `dS = S(E + dE) - S(E) = dE ds/dE = dE/T`

 Since, `dW=0, dE = dQ`.
 Which implies `dQ = T dS` i.e. a quasi-static process is reversible.

-However, in general, `T dS >= dQ` which is ** second law of thermodynamics **
+However, in general, `T dS >= dQ` which is **second law of thermodynamics**

+Next let us consider the case of reversible process in which the total energy doesn't change i.e. `dE = 0`.

+`dE = dQ - dW = 0`

+`=> TdS - PdV = 0` (as the process is reversible, `dQ = T dS`)

+`dS/dV = P/T` (at constant E and N)

+In general, `dE = TdS - PdV + mu dN` **Ist law**

+A couple of examples :

+Consider a closed box with a movable piston in a quasi-static process.
+As the gas molecules hit the movabale piston, they will push the piston and in-turn return to the box with a slower velocity.
+This means that the temperature of the system will decrease due to the work done by the piston.
+As the system is insulated, `dQ =0`.

+In the second case, we quickly remove the piston.
+In this case no work is done by the system as the piston was simply removed.
+As the system is insulated, dQ=0.
+However, the entropy change `del S >= 0`.
+So, in this case, `del S >= del Q /T`.

+---

+Next, let us consider a